naninovel/docs/docs/en/guide/automated-testing.md

 ## Coverage

 It may be helpful to check if a script line or command was executed during tests.
-When composing tests, you'd like to be sure player can actually see all the available content.
-When a command is not executed after all the tests passed, it may indicate an issue in the scenario logic or an incomplete test suite.
+When composing tests, you'd like to ensure the player can actually see all the available content.
+When a command is not executed after all tests pass, it may indicate an issue in the scenario logic or an incomplete test suite.

-By default, after all E2E tests are finished, coverage report is logged to the console:
+By default, after all E2E tests are finished, a coverage report is logged to the console:

 ![](https://i.gyazo.com/95beca8fb15948d5ea8645d9d199e957.png)

-— first line summarizes coverage as the ratio of covered to total commands count in all the scenario scripts.
-Lines below show coverage per script; in case script has uncovered commands, it'll also show line numbers containing the commands.
+— the first line summarizes coverage as the ratio of covered to total commands count in all scenario scripts.
+Lines below show coverage per script; if a script has uncovered commands, it also shows line numbers containing those commands.

-In case you'd like to disable the coverage, disable `Cover` option in `E2E` constructor, eg:
+If you'd like to disable coverage, disable the `Cover` option in the `E2E` constructor, e.g.:

 ```csharp
 [UnityTest]